pedro-teles-fonseca/BDA-warwick-2019/README.md

 ### Prerequisites

-To run all the R scripts provided in this reposirory and obtain the desired outputs it is required that two R packages are installed:
+To run all the R scripts provided in this repository and obtain the desired outputs it is required that two R packages are installed:

 ```
 install.packages("Hmisc", dependencies = TRUE)